isohl/HARBOR-Tracker/README.md

 ### Operation
 Setting up the system for tracking is a several step process:

 1. Prepare your tracking computer by installing all prerequisites and plug it into a Kenwood D710 via a USB-to-RS232 Serial adapter.
 2. Ensure that the D710 is correctly set up for TNC broadcasting of APRS packets (for more information see the manual)
-3. Using Command Prompt (Windows), Bash (Unix), or an equivalent, launch the *harbor.py* file.
+3. Using Command Prompt (Windows), Bash (Unix), or an equivalent, launch the `harbor.py` file.
-..* If on Windows, you will be prompted to enter the COM port of the radio interface.
+  * If on Windows, you will be prompted to enter the COM port of the radio interface.
 This can be found in the Device Manager.
 4. Assuming no errors have been listed, the tracking system is now running.
 5. In a web browser on the same device type in the web address: <localhost:8001>
-..* This step can also be completed on another device on the same network by substituting 'localhost' with the IP address of the host computer.
+  * This step can also be completed on another device on the same network by substituting 'localhost' with the IP address of the host computer.
-..* The main index page contains the relevant tracking information and maps.
+  * The main index page contains the relevant tracking information and maps.
-6. Specifying settings is done via the *config* page.
+6. Specifying settings is done via the /config page.
 This is accessed by changing the web address to <localhost:8001/config>.

 When adding track metadata via the /config page, you *must* type in values into all fields.
 (Note that you can autofill the fields by clicking on the links of existing items in the boxes) The attributes section may be any of the attributes for a Leaflet Polyline object, but the most common is 'color'.
 For example, to change the color of the a track named 'Balloon' to red, the inputs would be:

 Field | Value
 --- | ---
 Track Name: | Balloon